-Figure 8 below shows morning order and administration sections struck out
+Figure 8: Example of the morning order and administration sections struck out

-Figure 9 below shows the first three days of evening doses not required struck out to reduce the risk of inadvertent administration
+Figure 9: Example of the first three days of evening doses not required struck out to reduce the risk of inadvertent administration

-• Clozapine titration schedule
+Clozapine titration schedule

-Figure 10 below shows the suggested clozapine titration schedule.
-This table is a guide only.
-A rapid or slower titration schedule may be required.
+The clozapine titration schedule in Figure 10 is a guide only.
+A more rapid or slower titration schedule may be required per instructions from the treating psychiatrist.